I almost feel sorry for them.

 How To Use Supplements

 If you’re going to experiment with a product, give it a fair shot by using it for at least 3-4 weeks.
 Don’t mix and match 5 different supplements all at once, as you’ll never find out which ones work and which don’t.

 Add 1 or max.
 2 new compounds to your regimen and test drive them for a few weeks straight before drawing any conclusions.
 That’s the only way to tell if a product truly delivers or not.

 Don’t use any supplement daily.
 Even something as “harmless” as magnesium or b-vitamins shouldn’t be supplemented every single day.
 Take at least 1-2 days per week off from all supplements.

 Also, consider getting your vitamin and mineral levels checked 1-2x a year.
 If you don’t want to spend the few bucks on a blood test what are you doing wasting money on supplements and miracle pills?

 Always remember that supplements are just that; products to supplement your diet and fitness program.
-Don’t skimp on the basics because you’re now “on” creatine or BCAA’s.
+Don’t skimp on the fundamentals because you’re now “on” creatine or BCAA’s.
 Get your priorities straight.
 You can’t compensate for a shitty diet by taking supplements.
 Not even remotely.

 Monitor your workouts (you gettin’ stronger bra?), track your nutrition (you gettin’ your protein bra?), get sufficient sleep (you gettin’ a good nights’ rest bra?) and then, you may consider adding another player to the game.